NathanielAmoahBimpong/NathanielAmoahBimpong/README.md

 - 🔭 I’m currently working on becoming a web developer
 - 🌱 I’m currently learning web development with Python
-- 👯 I’m looking to collaborate on open source
+- 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about anything
 - 📫 How to reach me: amoahbimpongn@gmail.com
 - 😄 Pronouns: He/Him